What Is Stash?

 Who is Apex Clearing?

-Every time you make buy or sell ETFs through Stash Invest, your money heads to Apex Clearing, a company that holds on to your money to make sure the transaction is safe and legitimate.
+Every time you make buy or sell ETFs through STASH, your money heads to Apex Clearing, a company that holds on to your money to make sure the transaction is safe and legitimate.

 We checked Apex’s first 10 disclosures and found that FINRA hit them with more than $600,000 in fines.

-Stash Invest Reviews: What Other People are Saying About Stash
+STASH Reviews: What Other People are Saying About STASH

 One of the ways we like to verify the usefulness and overall excellence of a product or service is to read what experts and consumers are saying about it.